noodleflake/jellychord/README.md

 Intend to fix:

-- No queue management functions
+- No queue management functions: remove, shuffle, bump to next, demote to last, play now
 - No elapsed time in playback status

 Framework Limitation: